MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2022.md

 - **SMTP server**- You must have access to a Simple Mail Transfer Protocol \(SMTP\) server to use the Notification feature and for incident creation through email.

-- **Windows safe mode**- Service Manager doesn't operate and the services used by Service Manager do not start if Windows Server is running in safe mode.
+- **Windows safe mode**- Service Manager doesn't operate and the services used by Service Manager don't start if Windows Server is running in safe mode.
 If you attempt to start the Service Manager services manually while in safe mode, the services fail to start and an error is written into the event log.

 ## SQL Server requirements